SweetmanTech/myco-docs/chat.md

 ## How it Works

 1. **Select a Zora Profile**: Choose a Zora profile to provide context for the conversation.
 2. **Enter Your Intention**: Type in your question or topic of interest.
-3. **Context Addition**: The system automatically adds relevant context using the Myco API.
+Myco automatically adds relevant context using the Myco API.
-4. **AI-Powered Response**: OpenAI's API is used to generate and stream a contextually appropriate response.
+3. **AI-Powered Response**: OpenAI's API is used to generate and stream a contextually appropriate response.

 ## Example Intents